How very dare you!

 Uma Thurman was Maid Marian, she wasn't well known then, it was four years before Pulp Fiction, so she was booked into a standard, normal, ground floor room.

 We had had a particularly busy day, lots of check outs, a wedding, staff on holiday so we were understaffed.
-It was also quite an exiting day, in that one of our chambermaids had won a huge amount of money at the bingo the night before!
+It was also quite an exiting day, in that one of our chambermaids had won a substantial amount of money on the National Bingo the night before!
 Why she came into work I still don't understand, but I'm glad she did.

-We were flying, sweating, nearly finished, last room, they were ok, getting on fine with it, so I went to check the public areas and see if that dozy woman at the wedding had found her shoe.
+We were flying, sweating, nearly finished, last room, they were ok, getting on fine with it, so I went to check the public areas and see if I could help that inebriated girl from the wedding find her shoe.
+I found it, eventually, under the fountain in the outside smoking area.
 I went back to check on the girls a short time later.

-I could hear the giggling, the clanking, the obvious sound of no work being done......four girls had congregated in the last room to 'help' finish it off.
+I could hear the giggling, the clanking, the obvious sound of no work being done......four housekeepers had congregated in the last room to 'help' finish it off.

 I walked along the corridor ready to hurry them up, to find other work for the non essential staff crowding the room, at exactly the same time as Ms Thurman had crept into the ground floor fire exit, and was returning to her room.

-We walked, together, into her room, and both saw at the very same moment, two maids in the bathroom, one with a bottle of perfume, mid-spray on to her uniform, the other, lovingly brushing her long hair with Maid Marians' hairbrush.......another was sitting on her unmade bed, leafing through some private letters, the last one, on hearing us enter the room, jumped into the air, and began dusting furiously, convincing no-one.
+She smiled that enigmatic smile at me, we exchanged a hello and we walked, together, into her room, and both saw at the very same moment, two housekeeping staff in the bathroom, one with a bottle of perfume, mid-spray on to her neck, the other, lovingly brushing her long hair with Maid Marians' hairbrush.......another was sitting on her unmade bed, leafing through some private letters, the last one, on hearing us enter the room, jumped into the air, and began dusting furiously, convincing no-one.